 According to accident statistics provided to the National Highway Traffic Safety Administration (NHTSA), children are safer when properly restrained in the rear seating positions than in the front seat.
-Larger children should use one of the seat belts provided.

 For smaller children, we strongly recommend the use of a commercially available child restraint system that meets the Federal Motor Vehicle Safety Standard (FMVSS) because it offers the most protection against injury.
 All states now have laws which require that small children must be seated in a child passenger seat restraint system.
 Check local laws.